 Making the Connection

 The process of connecting a wired subwoofer to a sound bar is simple.
 All you need is a mono or monaural audio cable with the appropriate connectors on the other end.
+As long as you have the input and output jacks, your wired subfoower and sound bar should work properly.
+But if not, then you may want to opt for a wireless subwoofer that is likewise compatible with your sound bar.

-Once you’ve got all these items, follow the three easy steps.
+Now follow the three easy steps.

 #1.
 On your sound bar, locate the subwoofer out jack.
 It is usually located on the rear of the unit.